Dark Spots Removal Laser Treatment: How It Works & What to Expect

 Fast Results

-You see improvement after just one session.
-Most people need 2-4 treatments for complete removal, scheduled 4-6 weeks apart.
+Some individuals may notice improvement after an initial session.
+Most people need 2-4 treatments for significant fading or improvement, scheduled 4-6 weeks apart.

 Precise Targeting